mikecapsio/texturefast-docs/docs/for/game-developers.md

 4. Test the result in the engine.
 5. Adjust the prompt or UVs.
 6. Generate the approved direction at the target resolution.
-7. Extract the available maps and add them to the material.
+7. Extract the full PBR map set and add it to the material.
 8. Repeat the prompt structure across related assets.

 Official workflow: